Little Yellow Wheelbarrow

 All kidding aside, it really is eye-catching and quite creepy.
 Kids will LOVE this project and it’s an easy one to pull together without a lot of specialty materials.

-You can place all your Halloween specimen jars on your front porch with your pumpkins too, they will add a level of creepy wonder for all your October visitors.
+You can place all your spooky Halloween jars on your front porch with your pumpkins too, they will add a level of creepy wonder for all your October visitors.

 Looking For More Halloween Projects?